peiris/peiris/README.md

 # Hi there 👋

-My name is Kasun Peiris, and I'm a Full-stack UI engineer and a designer based in Colombo, Sri Lanka 🇱🇰.
+I'm Kasun Peiris, a Full-stack Javascript engineer based in Colombo, Sri Lanka 🇱🇰.
 I believe in engineering beautifully and carefully crafted web applications.

 Currently I'm working with a few startups & corporates as a consultant for building design systems.